 McCord Gallery is now open six days a week adding more accomplishments to the list each day.
-In just ten years McCord has become an important part of the community with nearly 120 music students and 100 art students attending each session.
+In the nearly 20 years McCord has operated, it has become an important part of the community with nearly 120 music students and 100 art students attending each session.
 McCord’s immediate goals for the future include further development of the volunteer team, increasing community awareness and involvement, and continuing to offer new and exciting artistic opportunities to the Chicagoland’s southwest community.
-To help serve the community in a greater way McCord has established a capital campaign to raise funds for the Anderson Annex for the Arts.

-McCord Gallery has received grants and support from Illinois Arts Council, Chicago Southland Convention and Visitors Bureau, Andrew Foundation, Great Lakes Bank, Palos Bank & Trust, and private donations.
+McCord Gallery has received grants and support from Illinois Arts Council, Chicago Southland Convention and Visitors Bureau, Andrew Foundation, Great Lakes Bank, Palos Bank & Trust, Republic Bank, and private donations.